“My dream came true at London Met,” says European Parliament Trainee

 London Met’s Journalism BA (Hons) course offers you the chance to cover breaking news in our newsroom, participate in exciting news days, develop a range of writing skills for different media outlets, and learn video, audio and mobile techniques for this rapidly changing industry.
 Find out what our Journalism students have been up to lately in their blog.

 Want to do something you love?
 London Met can take you there.
-More than 95% of all 2016 graduates are in work or further study.
+96.7% of all 2017 London Met graduates are in work or further study.

 You could even start this September, thanks to Clearing.
 Visit londonmet.ac.uk/clearing